Trust-Ayeni/Anti-Ransomware/README.md

     ## DECRYPTION AND RECOVERY
     >- :point_right: The decryptor's behavior is completely analogous to ransomware.
 Naturally, this decryptor is associated with the above mentioned ransomware.
 The code starts by creating a variable called key.

-   This code is a decryption program that decrypts files on a machine using the Fernet algorithm from the cryptography module.
+   This folder contains a decryption program that decrypts files on a machine using the Fernet algorithm from the cryptography module.
 It prompts the user to enter a secret key, checks if the key is correct, and then starts decrypting the files on the machine.

 First, the code imports the necessary modules.
 The os module is used to walk the file system and get the file names.
 The threading module is used to create a thread for the decryption process.
 The queue module is used to store the files in a queue for the thread to process.
 The pandas module is used to create a DataFrame to store the file extensions.
 The Fernet class from the cryptography.fernet module is used to encrypt and decrypt the files.